Vocational Internship Program for Employers

 Submit co-signed offer letter.

-• Provide your selected student with an offer letter that, at a minimum, states their name, expected date range to be worked, and hourly wage.
+• Provide your selected student with an offer letter that, at a minimum, states their name, the job title, expected date range to be worked, and hourly wage.

 • Submit the co-signed offer letter to internships@masscec.com to reserve funding.
 After funding has been reserved for the intern, you will receive an email confirmation.